allenai/science-parse/README.md

 In JSON format, the [output looks like this](http://scienceparse.allenai.org/v1/498bb0efad6ec15dd09d941fb309aa18d6df9f5f) (or like [this, if you want sections](http://scienceparse.allenai.org/v1/498bb0efad6ec15dd09d941fb309aa18d6df9f5f?skipFields=sections)).
 The easiest way to get started is to use the output from this server.

+## New version: SPv2

+There is a new version of science-parse out that works in a completely different way.
+It has fewer features, but higher quality in the output.
+Check out the details at https://github.com/allenai/spv2.

 ## Get started
 There are three different ways to get started with SP.
 Each has its own document: